ChisatoSozo/ai-code-helper/README.md

 SaraBot is an AI Tutor that can help assist your education.
 Through our intuitive chat design, users are able to ask questions to the AI and receive an answer promptly.
-Using a mobile first development, we were able to create a responsive application that users can be accessed through any devices.
+Using a mobile first development, we were able to create a responsive application that users can access through multiple devices of their choice.
-Utilizing AI21's API, we are able to establish a reliable and well trained AI Library.
+Utilizing AI21's API, we are able to establish a reliable and well trained AI Library that can provide accurate and acceptable responses for the users.

 ## Technology